Caveman-Software/Arduino-Text-Manipilation/README.md

 CenterPlace.ino is the main program that runs and loads the Setup.h file with the added commands.

         // Setup.h
+        // Sets the delay variable to 2 seconds
         #define dlay 2000
+        // Sets the columns to 20 this must be changes to reflect you LCD
         #define COLS 20 // Adjust for Columns in your display
+        // Sets the rows to 4 this may need to change if you have only 1 or 2 rows.
         #define ROWS 4  // Adjust for Rows in your display
         LiquidCrystal_I2C lcd(0x27, COLS, ROWS);

         // resetFunc() Used to reset the Arduino from anywhere in the sketch. void (*resetFunc)(void) = 0;